|

 Life Project.
 “They treat the Internet as a supplement to traditional sources of information, using blogs, podcasts, and other online resources

 to deepen their understanding of a condition and sharpen their questions for a health professional.”
+In the Pew Internet/California HealthCare Foundation report,

 “The Social Life of Health